-These tests used a single extrusion multiplier ranging from 0.01 to 0.05.
+The initial tests used a single extrusion multiplier ranging from 0.01 to 0.05.
 The initial prints used the 0.05 extrusion rate which resulted in clumping due to the excessive material deposited.
-This occurred as the compression on the layers increased due to the un-paralleled nature of the design.
+This occurred as the compression on the layers increased due to the unparalleled nature of the design.
 The 0.01 extrusion rate did not deposit sufficient material for the print to adhere to the build plate.
-In addition, an extrusion rate of 0.03 was tested.
+Ultimately, an extrusion rate of 0.03 was tested.
 Although this remedied some of the prior issues, it was evident that this rate would need to be modified based on the distance between the layers.

 VARIABLE EXTRUSION MULTIPLIER

-A function was developed in C# that allows for the extrusion rate to vary depending on the distance of the next layer relative to each printed coordinate.
-As the layers are more compressed the extrusion multiplier is lowered the inverse is true for those layers that are less compressed.
+A function was developed in C# (a programming language) that allowed for the extrusion rate to vary depending on the distance of the next layer relative to each printed point.
+As the layers are more compressed the extrusion multiplier is lowered.
+The inverse is true for those layers that are less compressed.
 This is relative to the approximate height of each layer.
-The photos below denote the iterative tests of a range of extrusion multipliers utilizing the inputted polyline.

 To showcase a musical piece that could be easily identified by a larger audience, The Beatles song, “Let it Be,” was chosen.
 In addition to its ubiquity, it has a slow tempo with minimal amplitude variation.
-The printer’s accuracy and the small size of the print made denoting a songs entire amplitude as a single top layer not achievable with a great level of fidelity.
-As a result, the data was divided into five groups with approximately three-hundred twenty amplitude values.
-This divided the amplitudes into thirty second intervals.
-This was continued throughout the final two iterations.
+The printer’s accuracy and the small size of the print made denoting a song's entire amplitude as a single top layer not achievable with a great level of accuracy.
+As a result, the data was divided into five groups with approximately three-hundred twenty amplitude sample points.
+This divided the amplitudes into thirty-second intervals which continued throughout the final two iterations.

-The LulzBot Mini 2 demonstrate the correlation between the printer’s noise and the lack of variability in the amplitude.
+The LulzBot Mini 2 demonstrated a rough correlation between the printer’s sound and the lack of variability in the amplitude.
 The printer’s sound changes as a result of the required use of the stepper motors.